aoandrew/CollectivistCapital/README.md

 The top 1% would only be 25 times better than someone at the 50% mark (the ratio is also the same at the 99% mark!)

-Appropriate projects:
+##Appropriate projects
+Highly utilized and popular companies that are disliked/distrusted by the community
+• CommunityUber => Money split 50/50 between drivers and technology

+##Ecosystem
-Role of equity + funders + open source + consumer communities:
+Role of equity + funders + workers + open source + consumer communities and consumer involvement:

-Related concept:
-Community involvement:
-UBI Companies:
+UBI companies: